 Before opening your new retirement account with an online broker, consider these five tips for success:

-1. Make sure to choose a broker with no IRA fees.
-This includes a yearly fee for simply having the account, any fees for opening an account, and there should be no charge for closing the account down the road.
-None of the brokers we recommend above charge these types of fees, so no need to worry.
-If anything you should take advantage of the current offers and get a bonus for opening a new account.
+1. Be sure to choose a broker with no IRA fees.
+Fees may include an annual fee for simply having the account, a fee for opening the account, or a fee for closing it.
+None of the brokers we recommend, charge these types of fees, so no need to worry.
+If anything, you should take advantage of the current offers and get a bonus for opening a new account.

 2. Understand the difference between retirement account types.
 Should you go with a traditional IRA or a Roth?
-With a Traditional IRA all contributions are tax free with withdrawals being taxed, as opposed to a Roth IRA, where contributions are taxed up front and thus are tax-free in the end.
-A more detailed breakdown of differences is below.
+With a Traditional IRA, all contributions are tax-free, while withdrawals are taxed, as opposed to a Roth IRA, where contributions are taxed up front and thus are tax-free in the end.
+A more detailed breakdown of differences is set out below.

-5. Understand how to roll over your 401k to an IRA: To rollover any retirement account, click to open an account with broker you decide, select retirement account and IRA under type, and complete the application.
-From there, contact your 401k provider to let them know you are doing a roll over then fund your new IRA broker account online.
-Make sure to take your time with the application process and there should be no problems.
+5. Understand how to roll over your 401k to an IRA: To roll over any retirement account, click to open an account with the broker you decide on, select retirement account and IRA under type, and complete the application.
+From there, follow the instructions provided, including contacting your 401k provider to let them know you are doing a rollover, then fund your new IRA broker account online.
+Be sure to take your time with the application process.

 Retirement Account Types

-SEP IRA: A SEP IRA, Simplified Employee Pension Individual Retirement Arrangement, is a traditional IRA modified to be used by business owners for themselves and for employee contributions.
-Employers can contribute up to 25% of the employee's wages to any employee's SEP-IRA account.
-Contributions are capped at $49,000 per year and are tax free, with distributions during retirement being taxed.
-The mentality for any Traditional IRA or SEP IRA over a Roth IRA is that during retirement, income levels will be much lower thus the tax bracket in which one is taxed is lower, saving money overall.
+SEP IRA: A SEP IRA, Simplified Employee Pension Individual Retirement Arrangement, is a traditional IRA modified to be used by business owners for themselves.
+Contributions are capped at $53,000 per year and are tax deferred, like a Traditional IRA, meaning distributions during retirement are taxed.
+The rationale for taking out a Traditional IRA or SEP IRA instead of a Roth IRA is that during retirement, income levels will be much lower than they are currently; thus, the effective tax bracket is lower, saving money overall.